DexterHuang/CyberCodeOnline/UpdateNote.md

 Step by step [Guide](https://cybercode-online.fandom.com/wiki/GitHub_PR_Tutorial) how to submit a PR on our GitHub

 ## Updates
+### 2023/02/08
+- You can now open chat tab on the left panel of web version, allowing you to see both gang and global chat at same time.

 ### 2023/02/03
 - Added many new enemy images (thanks to `ZeFat` for creating the images)
 - Added new BGM for gang headquarters (thanks to `D3C1M4L` for composing the track)